 Thorlabs' LDC2xxC series of controllers are suitable for use with a large majority of popular laser diodes.
 Thorlabs' LDC200CV is specifically designed to handle and safely operate Vertical Cavity Surface Emitting Lasers (VCSELs), while the LDC201CU provides users with an ultra-low noise current (<0.2 μA RMS) for stable operation of low power laser diodes.
 If your application requires the higher voltages typically necessary for driving blue and other short laser diodes, consider our LDC202C, LDC205C, or LDC210C controller.
 For driving higher power laser diodes, the LDC220C and LDC240C offer drive currents of 2 A and 4 A, respectively.
 Higher current (5 and 20 A), T-Cube-compatible, and rack mount controllers are also available.
 All of these controllers operate in a similar manor.
 Only the LDC2xxC series controllers will be discussed in more detail.

 Modulation of a laser diode is possible but not via the laser diode controller.
 The input from the laser diode controller is sent through an inductor that only allows low bandwidth, DC currents to pass through to the laser diode.
 To allow high frequency modulation of the laser diode, the mount's built-in bypass needs to be used to circumvent the low pass filter.
-The bypass is accessed through an SMA connector on the side of the mount, is directly coupled to the laser using a bias-tee network, and features a 50 Ω RF input that can accept an AC-coupled RF source up to 500 MHz.
+The bypass is accessed through an SMA connector on the side of the mount, is directly coupled to the laser using a bias-T network, and features a 50 Ω RF input that can accept an AC-coupled RF source up to 500 MHz (Item # LDM38) or 600 MHz (Item #s LDM56, LDM56F, and LDM90).

 In order to properly modulate the laser diode emission, the correct modulation voltage must first be determined.
 The modulation voltage, VRF, is determined from the product of the laser diode modulation current, ILD, and the input impedance, Zinput: